 About Dave Stuart Jr.

 When I founded Teaching the Core, I didn’t think I was founding anything — I was just trying to force myself to learn the Common Core and dominate my capstone project for my master’s degree program at the American College of Education (which I wholeheartedly recommend, by the way).

 Since moving back to Michigan, I’ve been working in the Tech 21 Academy, a “school within a school” in our small, rural-suburban town.
-According to the numbers, our academy is made up of a larger than usual amount of socioeconomically “at-risk” freshmen, and yet our students consistently inspire us to raise expectations for them.
-Each year, we push our students to read highly complex novels, plays, and books as a whole class and on a self-chosen basis, along with over 70 articles and source documents.
+According to the numbers, our academy is made up of a larger than usual amount of socioeconomically “at-risk” freshmen, and yet our students consistently inspire us to raise our expectations.
+Each year, my colleagues and I push our students to read highly complex novels, plays, and books, both as a whole class and on a self-chosen basis; we also read over 70 articles and source documents.
 Our kids write like crazy, they argue like crazy, and they develop the habits of grit, self-control, and life domination.
-I’m not saying this makes us special — there are a lot of hardworking classrooms in our district and in the nation — but I am saying it’s a privilege to teach the kids I teach and see them take up the invitation to “do hard things.”

 I hope you’ll join me.
 All you have to do is enter your email below and click “sign me up!”